natureplayer/IT/README.md

 # IT
-data for IT
-create for ph.D exams
+Be created for Ph.D exams.